 If the problem is that you have more radishes than you can eat at one time, try succession planting your radishes, instead of planting a large area at once.

 Sometimes radishes simply split open as they mature and get older.
 However very often cracking is the result of uneven watering.
 Trying to make up for a period of drought with a lot of water all at once will cause the radish to grow too rapidly on the inside and split open.
 Make sure your radishes are getting at least 1 inch of water per week consistently.

 Just because the radish bulbs have split does not mean they are no longer edible.
 If it is just a cosmetic split or two, you can still enjoy them in your salads.
 No one will notice the cracks once they are sliced.

 03 of 04

 Why Do My Radishes Get Tough and Woody?

 Radishes need to grow quickly, to ensure they are tender and plump when harvested.
-If radishes don’t get the cool temperatures they need and lots of regular water, they will start to get hard and dry.
+If radishes don’t get the cool temperatures they need and lots of regular water, they will take longer to reach their mature size and you may be tempted to leave them in the soil until they fill out.
+That's when they start to get hard and dry.

 04 of 04